indieSoftware/INCoreData/docu/UsageExamples.md

 .store(in: &cancellables)
 ```

-`item` is of type `Item` which is a `NSManagedObject`.
+Note: `item` is of type `Item` here which is a `NSManagedObject`.

-This will trigger an event immediately whenever a property of the item instance has been updated.
+This will trigger an event immediately whenever a property of the item instance has been changed.

-To not get events for any change, but only when the item has been saved, then use `.contextSaved` as the `notificationType` instad.
+Use `.contextSaved` instead of `.objectChanged` as the `notificationType` to get only notified via events when the changes have been saved rather than immediately and directly on each assignment.

-And to get also events when the item instance has been inserted or deleted from the context, then provide these `changeTypes`, e.g. `[.updated, .inserted, .deleted]` or simply `.allCases`.
+And to get also events when the item instance has been inserted or deleted from the context, then provide these `changeTypes`: `[.updated, .inserted, .deleted]` or simply `.allCases` or a mix of them when interested only in some.

 ### Listening for changes on an object type